-Observations Metal locker in ground floor common area should be checked for flammable storage and ignition sources.
-At the time of the assessment, it was noted that landing floors were fitted with carpet.
-It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.
-When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that has appropriate fire resistance.
+Observations At the time of the assessment, it was noted that the ground floors are fitted with carpet.
+It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings. consideration should be given to replace existing flooring for an approved floor covering that has appropriate fire resistance.
+Residents' storage cupboard doors Upgrade as part of next improvement works Resident's front doors Upgrade as part of next improvement works